awsk1994/Othello-AI/README.md

 **Overview**

 This is an AI program that utilizes mini-max algorithm to play the game, Othello.
 It is written in Java.
+This was a course assignment and the code I was responsible to write are located in the 'LittleGreenMan' (this was my team name) folder.

 **NOTE BEFORE START:**
 1. In the folder, there is a ‘KautzPlayer’ folder.
 This is the default test class for our course.
 It just looks one head ahead - so it’s the dummy test class.